 Architects such as Josef Hoffman, Gerrit Rietveld, Alvar Aalto, Sverre Fehn, and Carlo Scarpa have left their marks in the Venice Biennale gardens.

-At the end of the 1980s, the British architects James Stirling and Michael Wilford designed the “book ship,” a permanent pavilion to sell books located in a strategic position in the intersection between the Vaporetto station and the exhibition grounds.
+At the end of the 1980s, the British architects James Stirling and Thomas Muirhead designed the “book ship,” a permanent pavilion to sell books located strategically between the Vaporetto station and the exhibition grounds.

 The elongated one-story building covers an area of around 200 m2.
-With a length of about 30 meters, the building is exceptionally narrow (6 meters).
+The building is about 30 meters long and exceptionally narrow (6 meters).
 The prominent, beveled roof is covered with copper and follows the round shape of the ground plan.
 The architect covered the underside of the roof with redwood both inside and outside.

 To speak of the book pavilion is first to evoke things past, namely the two rows of trees between which the architectural office of Stirling Wilford & Associates situated their building in 1991.
 With the exception of two or three, these trees have since disappeared, and the book pavilion now stands on a surface sparsely covered with grass.
 The park has undoubtedly been neglected.
 Even more than for other buildings in the Giardini, earlier visits to the pavilion need to be brought to mind to regain the meaning of this poetic design.